saurabh-hirani/saurabh-hirani.github.io/_posts/2018-03-02-go-present-and-latex.md

 [Golang present](https://godoc.org/golang.org/x/tools/present) tool is very handy to create quick, minimal presentations.
 Install the package, edit a text file and start serving.
-Text files are easier to manage than a bloated desktop presentation tool (looking at each one of them in particular) - I can check in my files, make quick changes and take notes on the fly.
-Best of all - I note down unanswered questions in the 'Q & A' section of my **.slide** file.
-I can't tell you how many times it has helped me whip up a quick and a dirty presentation to appease the higher management.
+Text files are easier to manage than a bloated desktop presentation tool (you know who you are).
+I can check in my files into git, make quick changes and take notes on the fly like noting down unanswered questions in the 'Q & A' section of my **.slide** file.
+I can't tell you how many times it has helped me.

-If you haven't played with it before, you can check out some sample presentations created using the present tool on the [golang talks site](https://talks.golang.org/2017).
+If you haven't played with it before, you should and before you do that, you can check out some sample presentations created using the present tool on the [golang talks site](https://talks.golang.org/2017).

 No doubt that it is a useful tool, but it some visible limitations - some of which are deal breakers for those who treat their presentation game seriously: